 1937 - German zeppelin Hindenburg explodes at Lakehurst Naval Air Station.

 1942-1945 - World War II: General Motor's Eastern Aircraft Division built 13,500 Grumman fighter planes at Linden and Trenton plants.
 The Curtiss-Wright Corp. built 281,164 engines and 146,468 electric propellers in plants in six north Jersey locations.

 1968 - Walter M. Schirra of Oradell becomes the only astronaut to fly in all three spacecraft, Mercury, Gemini and Apollo.

-1984 - Astronaut Kathryn Sullivan, a Paterson native, was the first woman to walk in space.
+1984 - Astronaut Kathryn Sullivan, a Paterson native, was the first American woman to walk in space.